 - Work order management — The best way to optimize asset performance is by making sure that equipment gets assigned to the right technician.
 Using your EAM as work order management software makes it easier for asset managers to track any maintenance requests, order repairs, and ensure that planned work gets completed.

 - Maintenance planning — To bring down expenses, organizations must effectively plan and schedule essential work for maintenance teams.
-This visibility allows for data-driven decision making that lowers the total cost of ownership for your assets.
+This visibility allows for data-driven decision-making that lowers the total cost of ownership for your assets.
 EAM software also helps with project management around asset maintenance.

 - Supply chain and inventory management — Assets and the material required for maintenance can be tracked through EAM software.
 Many use IoT technology that allows the EAM platform to integrate with other supply chain management systems.

-- Analytics — EAM software provides organizations with the ability to create enhanced analytics that provide key operational insights.
+- Analytics — EAM software provides organizations with the ability to create enhanced analytics that provides key operational insights.
 These optimization models can help companies build automated workflows for planning, scheduling, and running work management processes associated with asset tracking.

 Why is EAM Important?

+EAM is important because it enables companies to track, manage, optimize, and assess the quality of their assets and their reliability.
 Organizations of all sizes can benefit from implementing an EAM platform.
 Once you understand what EAM is and how it can impact your company, it becomes easier to see the benefits.
 EAM solutions can help companies address issues associated with:

 - Trying to track down enterprise assets and equipment